ARCO: 2000s

-Headquarter buildings
+Headquarters buildings

 From 1972 to 2000, ARCO's global corporate headquarters were in the ARCO Plaza in Los Angeles at the corner of 5th and Flower Streets, the site of Richfield's former headquarters.
 Upon completion in 1972, the ARCO Plaza towers were the tallest buildings in the city for one year before being overtaken by Aon Center, and were the tallest twin towers in the world until the completion of the World Trade Center in New York City.
 In 1986, joint owners ARCO and Bank of America sold the buildings to Shuwa Investments Corp., the American subsidiary of Shuwa Co. of Tokyo, for $650 million while both remained tenants in their respective named towers.
 ARCO moved out of the building in 1999.
 The building was renamed City National Plaza in 2005.

 ARCO's Oil & Gas division headquarters were in downtown Dallas, Texas.
-The headquarters' building was a 46-story office building designed by architect I.M.
-Pei, the ARCO Tower.
-ARCO closed the Dallas office and sold the building in the mid-1980s.
+ARCO Tower, the company's headquarters, was a 46-story office building designed by architect I.M.
+Pei.
 The building is now called Energy Plaza.

 Research Laboratory

-From the 1960s until the end of the twentieth century, ARCO operated a highly significant research and development center in Plano, Texas, on land purchased in 1964 by the Atlantic Refinery Company.
+From the 1960s, until the end of the twentieth century, ARCO operated a highly significant research and development center in Plano, Texas, on land purchased in 1964 by the Atlantic Refinery Company.
 Its golden age was arguably in the early to mid 1980s, when it was led by Robert L. Hirsch.
 A standout example of ARCO's research at that time was the pioneering study on 4D seismic surveying by Robert Greaves and Terry Fulp.
 This consisted of repeated 3D seismic surveys which successfully mapped the effects of enhanced oil recovery processes as a function of time.
 This work was recognized for its seminal importance over 20 years later by the Society of Exploration Geophysicists.
 Besides Greaves and Fulp, the laboratory produced a number of other distinguished alumni during this golden age, including scientists John Castagna, Michael Batzle, Geoffrey Dorn, and Marius Vassiliou.
 In later years the laboratory experienced significant contraction.
 It finally closed shortly after the 2000 acquisition of ARCO by BP.